The Order Desk Glossary: Terms & Phrases Explained

 • Email Template - A formatted email that you can customize with dynamic information.

-• Receipt Template - A specifically formatted document that can include dynamic content and can be saved or attached as a PDF.
+• Receipt Template - An order document formatted to be used as a receipt that includes dynamic content and can be saved or attached as a PDF.

 • Demo/Trial/Locked - A demo (sometimes called "trials") allow you to set up and test a store before purchasing a subscription.
 A locked store is a no longer editable store that still contains data, remaining in that state until the store is on a paid subscription or linked to a paid store.

 • Rule Builder/Rules - The logic processing tool in Order Desk.
-The Rule Builder allows a merchant to set up automated workflows.
+The Rule Builder allows merchants to create and edit automated workflows.

-• Workflow/Order Process - The procedure an order will follow as decided by the user (you).
+• Workflow/Order Process - The procedure orders will follow as decided by rules, store settings, and integration settings.

-• Code/SKU - A unique identifier for a single inventory item.
+• Item Code/SKU - A unique identifier for a single inventory item.

 • Print Details - The information sent to a print on demand service to accurately render the print.